tarwn/lessthandot-hugo/blogs/content/posts/2012-11-29-getting-remote-mount-point-information.md

   <a href="/wp-content/uploads/blogs/SysAdmins/FSMP2.JPG?mtime=1354195179"><img alt="" src="/wp-content/uploads/blogs/SysAdmins/FSMP2.JPG?mtime=1354195179" width="810" height="530" /></a>
 </div>

-At that moment I realized I wasn&#8217;t getting the information from the Mount Points, just from the Disks that had a drive letter assigned to them.
+At that moment I realized I wasn't getting the information from the Mount Points, just from the Disks that had a drive letter assigned to them.

-So let&#8217;s find out how we can get that information with Windows PowerShell.
-I still need the wmiobject but instead of the win32\_logicaldisk I&#8217;m going to use the win32\_volume.
+So let's find out how we can get that information with Windows PowerShell.
+I still need the wmiobject but instead of the win32\_logicaldisk I'm going to use the win32\_volume.
 I also replace the DeviceID and VolumeName objects with Name and Label:

 ```PowerShell
 get-wmiobject win32_volume -computer <computername|